axibase/atsd/administration/migration/cloudera.md

 ...
 ```

 The `DataMigrator` job may take a long time to complete.
-You can monitor the job progress in the Yarn web interface at `http://\<ResourceManager hostname\>:8088`.
+You can monitor the job progress via ResourseManager web interface available via ResourseManager page at Cloudera Manager.
 The Yarn interface will be automatically terminated once the `DataMigrator` is finished.

 Migration is now complete.